-Technically speaking, most printers are rooted in cartesian technology principals, but some types of printers have introduced different design dimensions into their technology which gives them unique characteristics.
-You can view the technology behind a printer as its unique identity that originated from cartesian principals.
+Technically speaking, most printers are rooted in cartesian technology principles, but some types of printers have introduced different design dimensions into their technology which gives them unique characteristics.
+You can view the technology behind a printer as its unique identity that originated from cartesian principles.

-The exception might be Polar printers with their spinning bed, yet the technology is founded on the cartesian principals (more on these types of printers in a second).
+The exception might be Polar printers with their spinning bed, yet the technology is founded on the cartesian principles (more on these types of printers in a second).